Did you miss Part 1 in the SWR Spelling Rules series? Read it now.

 - As you progress through the Wise List, you and your student will learn the rules as they are needed for new vocabulary.
 The order in which these rules come up will completely depend on where you’re starting in the Wise List.
-The handout on our site called “An SWR Road Map” helps explain how this works.
+The PDF on our site called “An SWR Road Map” helps explain how this works.

 Many of the rules are first learned by teaching a Reference Page.